DaoCloud/DaoCloud-docs/docs/en/docs/virtnest/vm/vm-windows.md

 These capabilities are consistent with Linux virtual machines and can be configured using the same methods.

-## Accessing Windows Virtual Machine
+## Access Your Windows Virtual Machine

 1. After successful creation, access the virtual machine list page to confirm that the virtual machine is running properly.